What mental health services does the hospital provide?

 Are snacks and refreshments available?

-Coffee, tea and biscuits for patients, staff and visitors are available in our lounge facilities and dining room.
+Coffee, tea and biscuits is only available for patients in our lounge facilities and dining room.

 Once admitted as an inpatient, can I leave at my own will?